-Camp Musubi is a weeklong day camp that uses fun activities to teach young people about Japanese American heritage.
-The goal of the camp is to spark interest in the Japanese American culture and community through hands-on experiences and interactions with people in the community.
-Participants will learn from a variety of cultural and community “experts” and do group activities with a college-aged leader.
+Camp Musubi is a weeklong day camp that uses fun activities to teach middle-school-aged youth about Japanese American heritage.
+The goal of the camp is to spark interest in the Japanese American culture and community through hands-on experiences and interaction.
+Participants will learn from a variety of cultural artists and community leaders and do group activities with a college-aged leader.

 The activities will include a combination of cultural experiences, games, and field trips.
-Cultural workshops may include taiko, ikebana, martial arts, papermaking, cooking, calligraphy, etc. Guest speakers will include cultural artists, Japanese American Professional and athletes as well as people from community groups.
-Past participants have gone on a scavenger hunt throughout J-Town and visited various sites such as the Japanese American National Museum, Manzanar National Historical Park, Terminal Island and Earl Burns Miller Japanese Garden at CSULB.
-A fun trip and a picnic are also planned.
+Campers are placed in small groups and paired with a college-aged "counselor."
+Cultural workshops may include taiko drumming, ikebana (floral arrangement), martial arts, creative writing, papermaking, cooking, calligraphy, etc. Guest speakers will include cultural artists, Japanese American professionals as well as people from community groups.
+Past participants have gone on a scavenger hunt throughout Little Tokyo and visited various sites such as the Japanese American National Museum, Manzanar National Historical Park, Terminal Island and the Earl Burns Miller Japanese Garden at CSULB.
+A fun trip and a picnic are also part of the program.

-Camp Musubi welcomes any middle school-aged student entering 6th, 7th or 8th grade.
+Camp Musubi welcomes any middle school-aged student entering 6th, 7th or 8th grade in the following fall..

 *There will be various off-site locations throughout Little Tokyo as well as a field trip during the week.

-Camp Musubi offers extended care at Centenary Methodist Church from 4:00-5:30pm for an an additional fee of $40.
+Camp Musubi offers extended care at the JACCC from 4:00-5:30pm for an additional fee of $40.

 Activities will include a combination of cultural experiences, games and field trips.
 Cultural workshops may include taiko, ikebana, martial arts, papermaking, cooking, calligraphy, etc. Guest speakers will include cultural artists, Japanese American professionals and athletes as well as representatives from community groups.